gsa-oes/office-of-evaluation-sciences/_library/4_Dijkstra_2005.md

 ## Abstract Summary

 To further develop tailored interventions, their working mechanisms must be identi ed.
-In the present study, three tailored messages that each contained one potential working mechanism—personalization, adaptation or feedback— were compared with a standard information condition.
+In the present study, three tailored messages that each contained one potential working mechanismâ€”personalization, adaptation or feedbackâ€” were compared with a standard information condition.
 Two hundred and two students who smoked tobacco daily were randomly divided over four conditions.
 After the computer pre-test questionnaire, they read the information in their condition and lled in the immediate post-test.
 After 4 months, they were sent a follow-up questionnaire